 You can’t go wrong at Walter Benedict.
 When I crave blueberry pancakes I take a 20 minutes walk just to eat one at Walter Benedict.
 They also have an awesome burger that is hard to resist.
 It’s always busy so make sure you make a reservation.

 That time you need a quick lunch, Dungelmann kroket is the best.
-Pair it with a smoothie from Smoothie Company or go hardcore and get a frappuccino at Starbucks.
+Pair it with a smoothie from Smoothie Company.
 Rather have something else than beef kroket, something like a vegetarian truffle and mushroom kroket?
 Head over to Het Kroket Loket.

 Is Frites Atelier too gourmet for your tastes?
 Try out BIK Frietwerk at Turfmarkt for french fries with hot cheese or with meatballs.
 Plenty of choice for meat eaters and vegetarians.